Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 "3) The law of the excluded middle ('A' does not equal 'B')...."
 [Ibid.]

 Quite what the LOC has to do with whether A can or cannot equal not-A, Woods and Grant failed to say.
-As we will also find was the case with Hegel, these two have confused the LOC (which is about the truth-functional relation between a proposition/clause and its negation, it is not about objects like A, still less is it about "equality") with the LOI supposedly stated negatively.
+As we will also find was the case with Hegel, these two have confused the LOC -- which concerns the truth-functional relation between a proposition, or indicative clause, and its negation; it is not about objects like A, still less is it about "equality") with the LOI supposedly "stated negatively".

 [The lack of any connection between the LOC and the alleged negative version of the LOI is discussed here.
 On the LOC in general, see here.
 "Truth-functional" is technical term that relates to the logical relation between propositions, the alteration of which changes the conditions under which they are true or false.
 See my comments over at Wikipedia on this.]